 Students are encouraged to report incidents for which they themselves or others may be the victims.
 Reporting by students may be verbal, or in writing, and shared with any school employee.
-When a child reports potential abuse/neglect or circumstances indicate potential abuse or neglect, the teacher will seek advice from the grade level counselor and/or school psychologist within 24 hours.
-Employees will be asked to complete the student protection reporting form (Addendum D) at this stage to record their concerns.
+When a child reports potential abuse/neglect or circumstances indicate potential abuse or neglect, the teacher will seek advice from a section counselor and/or school psychologist within 24 hours.
+Employees will be asked to complete the Student Protection Reporting Form (Addendum D) at this stage to record their concerns.